Ford Maverick Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Ford Maverick are $1,386 a year for full coverage.
-Comprehensive insurance costs around $294, collision insurance costs $536, and liability is $398.
-Liability-only insurance costs around $460 a year, and high-risk driver insurance costs $3,002 or more.
-Teenage drivers pay the most at up to $5,176 a year.
+Average insurance rates for a Ford Maverick are $1,386 a year with full coverage.
+Comprehensive costs around $294 a year, collision costs $536, and liability costs around $398.
+A liability-only policy costs as low as $460 a year, with high-risk insurance costing around $3,002.
+Teenage drivers receive the highest rates at $5,176 a year or more.

 Average premium for full coverage: $1,386

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Rates include averaging for all states and for all Maverick models.
+Prices include $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and Maverick trim levels.

-For the average 40-year-old driver, insurance rates for a Ford Maverick range from the low end price of $460 for the bare minimum liability coverage to the much higher price of $3,002 for a driver required to buy high-risk insurance.
+Using a middle-aged driver as an example, prices range go from the low end price of $460 for a discount liability-only rate to a high of $3,002 for a driver required to buy high-risk insurance.

-Choosing to live in a large city can have significant affects on auto insurance rates.
-Areas with sparse population are statistically proven to have lower incidents of accident claims than densely populated cities.
-The example below illustrates the difference location can make on auto insurance rates.
+Where you live can have significant affects on insurance rates.
+Areas with sparse population tend to have lower incidents of collision claims than densely populated cities.

-These rate differences show why everyone should compare rates quotes for a specific zip code, instead of using average rates.
+These examples demonstrate why it is important to compare prices for a specific zip code, instead of using average rates.

 Use the form below to get customized rates for your location.